iaingblack/Misc/Windows/RolesAndFeatures/dotNet3.5.md

 ## Command

 To install, you need the 'microsoft-windows-netfx3-ondemand-package.cab ' file from the DVD.
+Either run command below with file or mount DVD prior to install.

 ```
 mkdir c:\sources\sxs &&